docker/docs/docker-cloud/cloud-swarm/link-aws-swarm.md

 `dockercloud-swarm-role` inline, and have the role's Role ARN, go back to Docker Cloud to connect the account.

-1. In Docker Cloud, click the account menu at upper right and select **Cloud settings**.
+1. In Docker Cloud, click the account menu at the upper right and select **Cloud settings**.
 2. In the **Service providers** section, click the plug icon next to Amazon Web Services.

     ![](images/aws-arn-wizard.png)